 A DNA test finally revealed the answers: Her ethnic mix included Cameroon/Congo, Ghana/Ivory Coast, Great Britain, and even a bit of Asia.

 I’ve seen various statistics related to what the average percentage of European ethnicity for African Americans is.
 From what I’ve seen, African Americans are on average roughly 20% European.

 What is far less common is Native American ancestry.

 While many family stories that have been shared with me by African American customers include Native American heritage, in most cases I’ve seen, the Native American stories are not supported by DNA and family.

 But you never know.
 Tyra Banks, for example, took an AncestryDNA test and found a 6% Native American ethnicity estimate.

 And even if you don’t find Native American heritage, chances are you will be surprised by what parts of the world show up in your results.
 Vanessa Williams took an AncestryDNA test and was surprised to discover she was 12% Finnish.

 Bringing Your American Ancestors to Life

 With AncestryDNA, your family story doesn’t stop with your family’s origins on other continents like Europe and Africa.

-Your saliva can actually tell you where they likely first lived when they came to America – and what migration paths they may have taken once they got here. where they migrated.
+Your saliva can actually tell you where they likely first lived when they came to America – and what migration paths they may have taken once they got here.